filip26/tree-io/README.md

 ### Direct Node Inspection using NodeAdapter

-Use a NodeAdapter directly when you need to read, inspect, or extract specific values from a tree structure without traversing the entire thing.
+Use a NodeAdapter directly when you need to read, inspect, or extract specific values from a tree structure without traversing the entire tree.

 ```javascript
 // Given any 'node' object and a suitable 'adapter'...